Free eBook + Audio – How to say “See you!” in Greek

-We believe it is important not only to learn vocabulary and grammar, but to actually start putting the theory into practice from the very beginning.
+We believe it is important not only to learn vocabulary and grammar, but also learn the most popular expressions you hear on a daily basis in Greece

-Using the right wishes at the right time
+Using the right Greek verb/expression at the right time

 Imagine you meet up with your Greek friend(s), you all have a great time, you kiss them goodbye and you are about to say ‘See you’ in Greek.

 Maybe you have already learned the Greek verb “vlepo” – ‘βλέπω’ (= to see, to watch) and its future form “tha doume” – “θα δούμε” (we will see).
 So by trying to translate “See you,” you

 And in that instant, you spoil the impression you want to make of yourself as an excellent Greek language learner!